krisyslab/MonashCyber-Project1/README.md

 2. Create the `Virtual Network` (web_zero_vnet).
 The Virtual machines (VMs) are placed inside the virtual network.
 This is also where to define the network and subnet.

 3. Set up the `Network Security Group` (web_zero_nsg).
 This network security group will be selected when choosing the security group for the (web_zero_vnet) virtual network .
 The firewall has to be in place before creating the VMs.

 Create an inbound rule of `Deny All` denying all traffic and give it a high number e.g 4096 -- a lower number e.g 100 means higher priority and therefore will be executed first before the bigger numbers.

+4. Check the IP address of your workstation - type `whatismyip` in google to see the IPV4.
+In this network, we used the IPV4 address of `115.70.22.154` as the IP address of the workstation.

+Create a new rule in the network security group (web_zero_nsg) to allow SSH into the jump box (JumBoxProvisioner) from the IP address of the workstation.
+Give a low number e.g 100 to have a higher priority.

-4. Create the `jump box VM` (JumpBoxProvisioner).
+5. Create the `jump box VM` (JumpBoxProvisioner).
 We addedd the user `zeroAdmin` for this setup. the jump box VM will be used to connect to the network later on.
 Instead of using a password to connect to the VM, create a secure connection through `SSH`.
 Open terminal or Gitbash of your workstation to generate `ssh-key` and paste the `id_rsa.pub` into the security box while creating the VM.
 Give it a `static Public IP address`.

-5. Check the IP address of your workstation - type `whatismyip` in google to see the IPV4.
-In this network, we used the IPV4 address of `115.70.22.154` as the IP address of the workstation.
-Create a new rule in the network security group (web_zero_nsg) to allow SSH into the jump box (JumBoxProvisioner) from the IP address of the workstation.
-Give a low priority number - example 100.
-Create a new rule allowing SSH into the VMs with source IP 13.77.57.149 and destination: VirtualNetwork.

 6. Create the three VMs: Web-1, Web-2 and Web-3.
+In setting up each individual VM:
-Set up the subnet as default and without public IP.
-Use the same SSH key when connecting to them this time.
-Set the security group: web_zero_nsg.
-While creating the VMs make sure to choose the availability options and create a new `Availability Set`: web_zero_set.
+  - Set up the subnet as default and without public IP
+  - Use the same SSH key when connecting to them this time.
+  - Set the security group: web_zero_nsg.
+  - While creating the VMs make sure to choose the availability options and create a new `Availability Set`: web_zero_set.
 All VMs should belong to the same Availability set if they are to be placed inside a Load Balancer Backend Pool.

+  Create a new rule allowing SSH into the VMs with source IP 10.0.0.4 and destination: VirtualNetwork.

 7. Create the `Load balancer` and give it a `static Public IP address`.
-Then create a `Health Probe`.
-Create a `Backend Pool`: web_zero_pool and add the 3 VMs.
-Add a Load Balance rule: web_zero_lbr that will forward port 80 traffic from the load balancer to the VirtualNetwork.
+Create a `Health Probe`.
+Create a `Backend Pool` (Load Balancer Backend Pool) and add the 3 VMs (Web 1, Web 2, Web 3).

+Add a Load Balance rule that will forward port 80 traffic from the load balancer to the VirtualNetwork.

-8. Create a new security rule in web_zero_nsg to allow port 80 traffic from the IP address of the workstation into the VirtualNetwork where the 3 VM servers are located.
+8. Create a new security rule in network security group (web_zero_nsg) to allow port 80 traffic from the IP address of the workstation into the VirtualNetwork via the Public IP address of the Load Balancer.

 Remove the "Deny All" rule that was set up earlier in step 3.

 To test if they are accessible: go to a web browser and type - http://20.190.121.162/setup.php

 Run the command: `ssh zeroAdmin@13.77.57.149` to connect to the JumpBoxProvisioner